TimoFlesch/elastic-weight-consolidation/README.md

 params['disp_n_steps'] = 100 # display progress every n steps
-params['verbose'] = True # print some training data to stdout
+params['verbose'] = True # print some training data to stdout params['task'] = 'permutedMNIST' # which continual learning problem to tackle. supports 'permutedMNIST' and 'splitMNIST' params['device'] = 'CPU' # use CPU, or alternatively GPU if you have a fast video card that supports CUDA.

 ```